Abdullokh-dev/Abdullokh-dev/README.md

 <hr />

-Hi! my name is Abdullokh and web developer with an experience on what your want.
+Hi! my name is Abdullokh and Front-end developer with an experience on what your want.
 For me, programming is a joy, part of my life.

 I carefully follow the latest trends and innovations in the field of information